Chicago Closing Cost Calculator: Estimate What You May Net

 Suburban Markets

-Based on these factors, here’s how to keep more money from your sale:
+Based on these factors, here are strategies that may help you keep more from your sale:

-Overpricing leads to price reductions, which cost you negotiating power and often result in lower final prices than if you’d priced correctly initially.
-Use recent comparable sales data—not optimistic hopes—to set your price.
+Overpricing can lead to price reductions, which may cost you negotiating power and can result in lower final prices than if you’d priced accurately initially.
+Use recent comparable sales data, not optimistic hopes, to set your price.

 3. Address Known Issues Pre-Sale

-• Often returns more than the repair cost through higher offers
+• Potentially return more than the repair cost through stronger offers

 5. Negotiate Strategically on Buyer Requests